-One year and one region of the drought visualization with adjustments to the x and y axes
+One year and region of the drought visualization with adjustments to the x and y axes

-Up to this point, we’ve focused on one of the single plots that make up the larger .
-But the final product that made is actually 176 plots visualizing 22 years and eight regions.
+Up to this point, we’ve focused on one of the single plots that make up the larger data visualization.
+But the final product that Scherer and Karamanis made is actually 176 plots visualizing 22 years and eight regions.
 Let’s discuss the ggplot feature they used to create all of these plots.

 Faceting the Plot

-One of the most useful features of ggplot is what’s known as faceting (or, more commonly in the world, small multiples).
+One of the most useful features of ggplot is what’s known as faceting (or, more commonly in the data visualization world, small multiples).
+Faceting takes a single plot and makes it into multiple plots using a variable (think: a line chart showing life expectancy by country over time, but instead of multiple lines on one plot, we get multiple plots with one line per plot).
 With the facet_grid() function, we can select which variable to put in rows and which to put in columns of our faceted plot.